tidwall/evio/README.md

 ### Dial out

-An outbound connection can created by using the `Dial` function that is made available through the `Serving` event.
+An outbound connection can be created by using the `Dial` function that is made available through the `Serving` event.
 Dialing a new connection will return a new connection ID and attach that connection to the event loop in the same manner as incoming connections.
 This operation is completely non-blocking including any DNS resolution.

 All new outbound connection attempts will immediately fire an `Opened` event and end with a `Closed` event.
 A failed connection will send the connection error through the `Closed` event.

 ```go
 var srv evio.Server